chriscauley/org/venus.rst

    "*ONE MATCHING QUERY FOUND*" the girl voice responed.
 Then he spoke again, gregarious as ever under her death stare.
 "Would you like to review the last time you asked this question, or would the question re-evaluated for contextual changes?"

    She blinked twice and a green notification appeared.
 This time pulling it up caused a panel she had previously been unable to open to glow.
 She walked over to it and it slid open.
-Inside were full immersion glasses which she put on.
+Inside were full immersion glasses, which she put on without hesitation.
 The message paged, and she found that a video had been placed in her box.
 "Lights" she said to the ceiling and the lights dimmed.
 The glasses lit up with unfocused light that her eye contacts focused and readjusted as she looked around the room.
 Looking at the edges of her vision, where the glasses did not project, the room was black as night.

     But looking ahead she saw the room fully lit, only now it wasn't her hospital room.
 It was the interrogation room at the prison.
 She turned to her table, which was now the rectangular plastic table (complete with ash tray and coffee mug!) from the prison.
 The glasses projected a man.
 Clean cut, nicely dressed and responsible looking.
 Normally Kelly would never look twice at such a tool, but this tool claimed to be her ticket out of prison.
 She looked at the table accross from the square and saw the back of an inmate.
 The inmate had a frail frame, now-greasy once-beautiful hair, and miraculously still soft skin.
 A lump appeared in Kelly's throat as she looked over the girls exposed arms.
 They were a galaxy of scars.
 Tiny pink ribbons from fights with other inmates.
 A large gash on her right shoulder from when she crashed her bike when she was eight.
 And a series of slowly healing lines at her wrists.
 Kelly walked up to the fantom in the chair and looked down at her simulacrum.
 It spoke with her own voice, weepy and tired but somehow not broken.
 "Why me?"